- Follow Us

 Environmental supervisors may hold a bachelor’s degree in business, environmental science or forestry.
 The range of qualifications can vary wildly.
 Chemical engineers, for example, may become environmental supervisors.
 People with biology and other science degrees are also suitable candidates.

-As an electrical engineer in a mill, you will work closely with technical and operations personnel to monitor and optimize processes.
+As a chemical engineer in a pulp and paper mill, you will work closely with technical and operations personnel to monitor and optimize processes.
 You could also find yourself coordinating projects and trials to increase production, improve quality and reduce costs.
-You will also work to maximize mill uptime and the need for reliable power systems.
-Unexpected outages can create problematic amounts of waste, so you will work to prevent downtime so the mill can maintain production.